odennav/on-premise-vsphere-devops/README.md

   - Gogs(source control) Installation and Configuration
   - Vault Installation and Configuration
   - VM Image Build on vSphere with Packer
-  - Terraform Installation and VM deployment
+  - Terraform Installation and VM Deployment
   - Ansible Installation and Machine Configuration